AdguardTeam/AGLint/src/linter/rules/README.md

 };
 ```

-> **Note**: If multiple fixes are suggested for the same problem, then the linter will ignore all of them in order to avoid conflicts.
+> **Note**: If multiple fixes are suggested for the same problem, then the
+> linter will ignore all of them in order to avoid conflicts.

+[main-readme-linter-rules]: ../../../README.md#linter-rules
+[main-readme]: ../../../README.md#linter-rules